-During our road trip last week, I gave Raisin a Cloud Identification Viewer, which I found on TPT from Sarah Calvert.
+During our road trip last week, I gave Raisin a cloud identification viewer to try to determine what clouds we saw outside.
 It was fun to use it, with the hole cut out of the middle, to locate and recognize various clouds.
 The trip out was rainy; the trip back was mostly clear skies.

 Below is the chart we’re using to keep track of what we see.
-Download the clouds weekly tracker for free by clicking on the image.
+Sign up for the newsletter to gain access to the free clouds weekly tracker.

 Unless otherwise noted, images on these posts are either taken by myself or are used under a no attribution required license from pixabay.com, Dollar Photo Club, depositphotos.com, or GraphicStock.com (affiliate links).